syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Convert-PDF-file-to-Image-in-ASP-NET-MVC.md

 Step 3: Install [Syncfusion.PdfToImageConverter.AspNet.Mvc5](https://www.nuget.org/packages/Syncfusion.PdfToImageConverter.AspNet.Mvc5/) NuGet package as reference to your .NET applications from [NuGet.org](https://www.nuget.org/).

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.

 Step 4: Include the following namespaces in the HomeController.cs file.

 {% highlight c# tabtitle="C#" %}